Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    to the Microsoft Smooth Streaming server and to the Microsoft Azure cloud.
    This protocol has shown to be robust, flexible and
    easy to implement in live encoders.
-In addition it
+In addition, it
    provided features for high availability and
    server side redundancy.

    The CMAF ingest protocol
    advances over the smooth
-   ingest procotol including lessons learned over the last
+   ingest protocol including lessons learned over the last
    ten years after the initial deployment of
    smooth streaming in 2009 and several advances
-   on signalling metadata and timed text.
+   on signaling metadata and timed text.
    In addition, it incorporates the latest media formats
    and protocols, making it ready for current and
    next generation media codecs such as [[!MPEGHEVC]]